Spyros Spyromilios: Balkan Wars

 At the outbreak of the First Balkan War in October 1912, he was positioned at the Ionian island of Corfu.
 There, he assembled a small corps of volunteers from his home region, augmented by 200 Cretan volunteers with whom he liberated Filiates and intercepted the Ottoman attempt to retake it.
-On 5 November, Himarra rose in revolt and his force landed and occupied this coastal region, without initially facing resistance.
-Spyromylios then suggested to the Greek Prime Minister Eleftherios Venizelos that the Greek Army should immediately capture the city of Avlona, north of Himarra.
+On 5 November, Himarë rose in revolt and his force landed and occupied this coastal region, without initially facing resistance.
+Spyromylios then suggested to the Greek Prime Minister Eleftherios Venizelos that the Greek Army should immediately capture the city of Avlona, north of Himarë.
 However, on November 28, the Albanians declared their independence in same city and formed a provisional government.
-Spyromilios was successful in attracting villages in the region to join his movement and clashes soon broke out against Albanian guerillas.
+Spyromilios was successful in attracting villages in the region to join his movement and clashes soon broke out against Albanian guerrillas.
 By December, he was able to maintain command of local volunteer detachments and repulsed various Albanian attacks to consolidate Greek rule.
 The Greek headquarters expected full-scale attack in the area following the failed Greek landing at Agioi Saranda and ordered him to retreat.
 He rejected the order and remained in the region organizing the local defense.
-Spyromilios held out until the regular Hellenic Army entered Himarra in the early days of 1913.
+Spyromilios held out until the regular Hellenic Army entered Himarë in the early days of 1913.
 He asked for the permission of Prime Minister Eleftherios Venizelos to move north and recapture Avlona, however, his request was denied to prevent strained relations with the Kingdom of Italy.

-North Epirote Struggle for Autonomy
+Northern Epirote movement

 When the Second Balkan War ended, a series of peace treaties and protocols awarded the area to the newly formed Albanian state and the Greek forces were ordered to evacuate the area.
-At February 9, 1914 Spyromilios refused to withdraw and declared the region's autonomy and himself as Captain of Himarra.
+At February 9, 1914 Spyromilios refused to withdraw and declared the region's autonomy and himself as Captain of Himarë.
 This resulted in General Papoulas, ordering his arrest for disobeying orders.
-Himarra would become part of the Autonomous Republic of Northern Epirus, proclaimed on February 28 in Argyrokastro, and recognized on May 17 by the Protocol of Corfu.
-Clashes with Albanian guerillas would continue.
+Himarë would become part of the Autonomous Republic of Northern Epirus, proclaimed on February 28 in Argyrokastro, and recognized on May 17 by the Protocol of Corfu.
+Clashes with Albanian guerrillas would continue.

 Spyromilios became member of the Greek Parliament for the Argyrokastron Prefecture at the following elections.
 At September 1916, when the Italian army entered the region he escaped to Athens.
 In the next years he was involved in the Northern Epirus issue.

 In 1926 he was given an honorary discharged with the rank of Colonel due to wounds he had received in battle.